danniel1205/tech-notes/k8s/explore-admission-controllers/explore-admission-controllers.md

 ### Missions

 - Write a validating admission webhook
   - If Pod has the label `webhook-validate:true`.
-Do not allow the creation of Pod without namespace or default namespace
+Do not allow the creation of Pod in default namespace
 - Write a mutating admission webhook
-  - Add annotation for the pod who has the label `webhook-mutate:true`
+  - Add some custom annotation for pods who have the label `webhook-mutate:true`
-- Try build the webhook using ko

 ### Prerequisites

-- Getting MacOS set up with k8s 1.18 with kind
+- A running K8S cluster (we will use kind in this experiment)

     ``` bash
     brew update
     brew upgrade kind kubectl
-    kind create cluster --config kind.yaml --image kindest/node:v1.18.0
+    kind create cluster --config kind.yaml --image kindest/node:v1.20.2
     ```

     ``` yaml